jfischoff/gdiff-th/README.md

 Generate GDiff GADTs and Associated Instances
 =============
-gdiff-th is a library for generating the necessary apparatus for preforming type safe diffs and patches with the gdiff library.
+gdiff-th is a library for generating the necessary apparatus for preforming typesafe diffs and patches with the gdiff library.

 If you are unfamiliar with the gdiff library it can be found here http://hackage.haskell.org/package/gdiff